-a) Public Housing Financial Assistance -

-(i) Development assistance provided pursuant to Section 5 of the United States Housing Act of 1937 (the 1937 Act);

-(ii) Operations and management assistance provided pursuant to Section 9(e) of the 1937 Act;

-(iii) Development, modernization, and management assistance provided pursuant to Section 9(d) of the 1937 Act; and b) Housing and Community Development Financial Assistance expended for housing rehabilitation, housing construction, or other public construction.
+- a) Public Housing Financial Assistance - (i) Development assistance provided pursuant to Section 5 of the United States Housing Act of 1937 (the 1937 Act); - (ii) Operations and management assistance provided pursuant to Section 9(e) of the 1937 Act; - (iii) Development, modernization, and management assistance provided pursuant to Section 9(d) of the 1937 Act; and - (iv) The entirety of a mixed-finance development project as described in 24 CFR 905.604, regardless of whether the project is fully or partially assisted with public housing financial assistance as defined in subsections (i) through (iii). - b) Housing and Community Development Financial Assistance expended for housing rehabilitation, housing construction, or other public construction.
 See Question #2 below for applicability thresholds.